phanrahan/mantle/doc/counter.md

 ### Counters

+Counter consists of an adder connected to a register.
+The adder is combinational and is computing the next value by incrementing the current value.
+Normally the output of the counter is the register, but by setting `next=True`, the output is the adder.

+The counters have flags to control whether the adder has carry in or carry out.
+The `COUT` will be true if the current value is generating a carry.
+For example, an 8-bit counter will generate a COUT when the count equals 255.

+Since counters contain state,
+they have optional `CE` (clock enable), `RESET`, and `SET` inputs.
+`CLK` is always included.

 Create an n-bit up counter,
-with optional `CE` (clock enable), `RESET`, and `SET`.
-`CLK` is always included.

 ```
 # UpCounter :: O:Out(Bits(n), COUT:Out(Bit)
 UpCounter(n, cin=False, cout=True, incr=1, next=False,
     has_ce=False, has_r=False, has_s=False)
 ```

-The counter consists of an adder connected to a register.
-The adder is combinational and is computing the next value of the counter by incrementing the current value.
-Normally the output of the counter is the register, but by setting `next=True`, the output is the adder.

-The adder also generates a carry, `COUT`.
-`COUT` will be true if the current value is generating a carry.
-For example, an 8-bit counter will generate a COUT when the count equals 255.

 ```
 # DownCounter :: O:Out(Bits(n), COUT:Out(Bit)